mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 ### `hatch run pypath`

 `hatch run pypath` shows the path to the Python interpreter.
-This is useful for setting a Python interpreter in your IDE to help navigate the codebase.
+This is useful for setting a Python interpreter in your IDE to navigate the codebase.
 For example, in GitHub Codespaces and VS Code:

 * Run `hatch run pypath` and copy the output to your clipboard.
 * Open the Command Palette (++ctrl+shift+p++).